 About Martin Elff¶

-I am a political scientist with research interests in comparative politics, political behaviour, and political methodology.
+I am a political scientist with research interests in political sociology, political behaviour, comparative politics, and political methodology.
 In the first two areas I focus on electoral behaviour, political attitudes and behaviour in Germany, the relation between social structure and politics, and on political knowledge and political sophistication.
 My methodological research interests focus on the spatial modelling of party manifestos, survey research methodology in general, computational statistics and ecological inference.
 On these topics I have published a monograph, a variety of book chapters as well as research articles in Acta Politica, Electoral Studies, the European Journal of Political Research, German Politics, Perspectives on Politics, and Political Analysis.

 I hold a doctorate in social sciences (Dr.rer.soc.) from the University of Mannheim and a venia legendi in Political Science at the University of Konstanz.
 Since February 2015 I am a professor of political sociology at Zeppelin University Friedrichshafen (overview in English).
 I started my academic career as a researcher (wissenschaftlicher Mitarbeiter) at Mannheim Centre for European Social Research (MZES) in 1998.
 From 2000 to 2004 I worked as wissenschaftlicher Mitarbeiter and from 2004 to 2009 as a wissenschaftlicher Assistent (assistant professor) at Jan van Deth’s Chair for Policical Science and International Comparative Research, Faculty of Social Sciences at the University of Mannheim.
 Then I moved to England for three years to work from 2009 to 2012 as a as a DAAD lecturer at the Department of Government of the University of Essex.
 In 2012 I returned to Germany to work from 2012 to 2015 as a ‘akademischer Rat’ at the Department of Political and Administrative Science of the University of Konstanz.